simranjl/Yes-Chef/README.md

 Personal Reflection: I worked full-time for a semester and have been working part-time since then.
 A lot of my time went in meal prepping, which prevented me from working on my side projects or do coursework.
 For this reason, a web application catered to personalizing meal plan would really help in saving time and food-relation expenses (take outs) while granting individuals more time to focus on their hobbies or side projects they would like to purse or work on. <br>

+### Team Member List:
+**Member 1**<br>
+**Name**: Simran Lekhwani<br>
+**Role:** Project Manager - coordinate meetings and task progress amongst members <br>
+**Tasks:**
+- Create the UI for Recipe Database Screen
+- Create the UI for the Meal Generation Screen
+- Create the UI for the Nutrient Tracker Screen
+- Create the data structure to store Recipes and look into possible data sources for it
+- Project Manager Team Role GitHub Issue